Photo by Tiarra Sorte from Pexels via Canva.com

 Renting to Military Families with Children

-Far more military families have children than do not, so the odds are you’ll come across a renter who needs housing for children.
-Prepare yourself, the property, and your marketing to welcome children of all ages.
-The FHA does not allow the homeowner to advertise their property as “child-free” or “only older children allowed,” for example.
+About half of service members have children, so the odds are that a landlord will encounter a military renter who needs housing for their family with kids.
+Regardless of personal preferences, the FHA does not allow a homeowner to advertise their rental as “child-free” or “only older children allowed,” for example.
 This is discrimination against the potential tenant’s familial status.

-The FHA also says that you may not redirect families to other rental openings you may own or in the area solely based on the fact they have children.
-You also cannot dismiss their application because they have kids, and you cannot charge more in fees or rent per person due to the number of children who will live in the home.
+Landlords also may not redirect families to other rental openings they own or in the area based solely on the fact they have children.
+They also cannot dismiss their application because of an applicant's parental status or charge more in fees or rent per person because of the number of children who will live in the home.

 Marketing Your Home for Rent to Military Families will help you find the best tenants for your property.